gi-no/blog_mean_stack/article3.en.md

 Adding stars
 ==============
-Adding a feature to star or unstar questions, answers, and comments for questions or answers.
+Adding a feature to star or unstar questions, answers, and comments on questions or answers.

 ![](http://cdn-ak.f.st-hatena.com/images/fotolife/p/paiza/20150731/20150731152723.png)

 #### Editing server-side database model

-Store the list of starring users for a question, a answer, and a comment for a question or answer to a "stars" field of a question document as an array.
+Store the list of starring users for a question, an answer, and a comment on a question or answer to a "stars" field of a question document as an array.

 server/api/question/question.model.js